Jung Ha-na: 2008–2014: Secret and rising popularity

 The same year Secret began a foray of Japanese activities with the release of "Madonna" and Shy Boy.
 The Japanese remake of "Madonna" debuted at number nine in the Oricon singles charts.
 Secret was one of the first three Korean girl groups to debut on the Oricon chart in the top 10, the others being Kara and Girls Generation being the first and second respectively.
 In October 2011, they released their first studio album titled Moving in Secret, which spawned them another hit with the lead single "Love is Move".
-Hana also participated in the production of Moving in Secret by writing most of the rap parts in their songs and the album featured a solo track for Hana titled "Amazinger".
+Jung also participated in the production of Moving in Secret by writing most of the rap parts in their songs and the album featured a solo track for Jung titled "Amazinger".
 Secret released their first mini-album in Japan titled Shy Boy.
 The mini-album debuted also at number nine on the Oricon album charts.

 In February 2012 Secret released their second CD single in Japan titled "So Much For Goodbye".

-Starting from promotions for Secret's single "YooHoo" from their album Letter from Secret released 30 April 2013, Hana began officially promoting under her real name, Jung Hana.
+Starting from promotions for Secret's single "YooHoo" from their album Letter from Secret released 30 April 2013, Jung began officially promoting under her real name, Jung Hana.

+In August 2014, the group released the EP Secret Summer, which was their final release prior to their hiatus.

+2015–2021: Internal discord allegations

+In 2015, during a variety-show discussion about the four Secret members' drinking habits, Jung described Han Sun-hwa as being "dissatisfied with the world and prone to grumbling."
+Han subsequently responded on Twitter, stating that what had been characterized as complaints were instead instances in which she had sought advice and support from Jung and other members, and that she felt burdened by maintaining an agency-imposed variety-show persona that did not reflect her actual personality.
+Han added that Jung’s remarks were made without full context and that she responded publicly on Twitter to address potential misunderstandings.
+Group leader Jun Hyo-seong later stated that Han's remarks had been misunderstood and were not intended as criticism toward Jung.
+However, Han publicly disputed Jun's explanation, which led to renewed attention to her earlier statements about agency-imposed image expectations and her having sought advice and support from fellow members over an extended period.
+TS Entertainment denied that there was internal discord, stating that the matter was not significant.
+Following that, Han left Secret and TS Entertainment in 2016.

+The agency later became involved in multiple legal disputes with its artists, including Jun Hyo-seong and Song Ji-eun, who subsequently left the agency in 2018 following the disputes.
+Some media reports and commentary later revisited the incident, with commentators suggesting that it reflected broader concerns about TS Entertainment’s abusive management practices and that Han’s statements had not been fully taken into account by Jung and other members at the time.
+TS Entertainment later ceased operations in 2021, with Jung being the last member of Secret to leave the agency.